iarsystems/ewptool/README.md

 ### Adding source folders to a project
 This section describes the steps for when populating an IAR Embedded Workbench project from scratch with a pre-existing source code tree.

+> [!TIP]
->:warning: __EWPtool__ does not create any sort of backup of the affected `<project-name>.ewp` file.
+>  __EWPtool__ does not create any sort of backup of the affected `<project-name>.ewp` file.
 It is recommended to have a backup copy or a _version control system_ in place before proceeding for rolling back in case there are any undesired changes.

 * Create a __New Empty Project__ by choosing __Project__ → __Create New Project__ → __Empty Project__ → __OK__.